 Governor Abbott Prepares State Resources As Severe Weather Threatens Parts Of Texas

-AUSTIN - Governor Greg Abbott today placed numerous resources on standby across the state in anticipation of severe weather — including straight-line wind, large hail, and flash flooding — expected to impact several parts of Texas today through the weekend.
+AUSTIN - Governor Greg Abbott has placed numerous resources on standby across the state in anticipation of severe weather expected to impact parts of Central, North, and East Texas on Tuesday through early Wednesday morning.

 Texans are encouraged to follow these safety tips: